 3 Questions to Consider Before Jumping into Cost Optimization

 #1.
 What is the contribution of AWS Lambda pricing to your total bill?
-Serverless applications consists of databases, storage, network costs, APIs, data processing systems to name a few.
+Serverless applications consist of databases, storage, network costs, APIs, data processing systems to name a few.
 Considering the percentage of AWS Lambda cost to the overall application cost, you will have to see whether it is worth running cost optimization cycles or not.

 #2.
 What is your app’s requirement in terms of the performance?
-Before iterating functions memory allocation for the sake of lower cost, consider this: memory allocation have a significant impact on the cold start and runtime, both of which are directly proportional to the cost.
+Before iterating functions memory allocation for the sake of lower cost, consider this: memory allocation has a significant impact on the cold start and runtime, both of which are directly proportional to the cost.
 Hence, if your app requires low latency performance then opting for degraded performance at lower cost won’t be a recommended solution.

 #3.
-Which and how many of your functions of your app are frequently used?
+Which and how many of the functions of your app are frequently used?
 Not every one of your functions will be invoked at the same frequency.
 Hence, focusing cost optimization for functions with high frequency is recommended, for example, functions having hundreds of thousands or millions number of invocations.

-How to Monitor the Function for Cost Optimization?
+How to Monitor Functions for Cost Optimization?

-AWS Lambda gives a fancy picture of a low cost solution and that is one of the primary reason behind it accelerated performance.
+AWS Lambda gives a fancy picture of a low-cost solution and that is one of the primary reason behind it accelerated performance.